mefengl/note-faroe/docs/pages/index.md

 # Faroe

-Faroe is an open source, self-hosted, and modular identity provider specifically for email and password authentication.
+Faroe is an open source, self-hosted, and modular authentication backend designed for email and password authentication.
 It exposes various API endpoints including:

 - Registering users with email and password
 - Authenticating users with email and password